FatalBadgers/FatalBadgers/README.md

 ```sh
 grunt serve
 ```
-Browser window will open at localhost:9000 with the app.
+Browser window will open at localhost with the app.

 ## Requirements